Strategy

 How Much Does a 1031 Exchange Cost in 2026?

-1031 exchange fees vary wildly — from $750 for a simple forward exchange to $15,000+ for a complex improvement exchange.
-Here's what you should actually pay in 2026, broken down by exchange type and structure.
+What a 1031 exchange involves varies widely — from a light-touch forward exchange to a complex improvement exchange.
+Here's what actually drives the cost in 2026, broken down by exchange type and structure, so you know what you're paying for.

 6 min read·Updated April 2026·By Leah Badach, CES